Coding-Coach/find-a-mentor/README.md

 5. Run `npm test` to validate that the details is following the right schema.
 6. PR.
 7. Thanks!

+**By the way** You can either do all these steps [using Github UI](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
+Don't worry, trvis-ci will run the tests for you on the PR.

 ### Mentor schema